HCL-TECH-SOFTWARE/connections-automation/README.md

 ## Disclaimer

-This product is not officially supported, and can be used as is.
-This product is only proof of concept, and HCL Technologies Limited would welcome any feedback.
-HCL Technologies Limited does not make any warranty about the completeness, reliability and accuracy of this code.
-Any action you take by using this code is strictly at your own risk, and HCL Technologies Limited will not be liable for any losses and damages in connection with the use of this code.
+The code listed here is not officially supported and is solely intended to be used as-is.
+It serves as an accelerator for customers wishing to automate their own HCL Connections deployments and HCL Technologies Ltd would welcome any feedback.
+HCL Technologies Ltd does not make any warranty about the completeness, reliability and accuracy of this code.
+Any action you take by using this code is strictly at your own risk, and HCL Technologies Ltd will not be liable for any losses and damages in connection with the use of this code.